AdguardTeam/TestCases/public/Filters/qunit/readme_for_update.md

-## Please do the following steps  updating Qunit library:
+## Please do the following steps  updating QUnit library:

 * Delete the old version of `qunit.js` and `qunit.css`
 * Download the actual version from https://qunitjs.com/